Neutrino Non-Standard Interactions via Light Scalars in the Earth, Sun, Supernovae and the Early Universe: Field theoretic origin of scalar NSI

 \subsection{Neutrino self-energy in a neutrino background}

-There is another important diagram that might contribute to effect of neutrino propagation in a medium, as shown in Fig. \ref{fig:D2}.
+There is another important diagram that might contribute to the effect of neutrino propagation in a medium, as shown in Fig.~\ref{fig:D2}.
 This diagram contributes to neutrino self-energy only in media with a neutrino or an anti-neutrino background.
-This situation is realized in early universe cosmology.
-Here we evaluate the contribution of Fig. \ref{fig:D2} in such a background.
+This situation is realized in supernovae and early Universe cosmology.
+Here we derive the contribution of Fig.~\ref{fig:D2} in such backgrounds.
 Again using the real-time formalism of thermal field theory, we can write this contribution for a Dirac neutrino as:

-where we have used the finite temperature Green's function for a free bosonic field given by:
+where $\Gamma_\nu$ is defined in Eq.~\eqref{eq:2.6} and for $\Gamma_\phi$, we have used the finite temperature Green's function for a free bosonic field given by:

 where

 with the Bose-Einstein distribution function given by

 noting that the chemical potential of the real scalar field $\phi$ is zero.
 We have carried out the evaluation of the self energy integral of Eq.~(\ref{self-energy}) in Appendix \ref{appendix:3}; here we summarize our main results.
 The contribution of Eq.~(\ref{self-energy}) can be written as